metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_ide_en.md

 ## Install Lombok

-We use [lombok](https://projectlombok.org/) to reduce boiler plate code.
+We use [lombok](https://projectlombok.org/) to reduce boilerplate code.

 To enable your local Eclipse to compile the code, please go to [https://projectlombok.org/download.html](https://projectlombok.org/download.html) and follow the instructions for Eclipse.
 You might also want to check out our metasfresh-issue [#1125](https://github.com/metasfresh/metasfresh/issues/1125) for further details.